Once you've created your NLP models , it's really straightforward to apply them to your chatbot's conversations.

 You can add NLP connections within a particular interaction or to the entire conversation via Global Connections.

 Option 1.
-Select any interaction (except Await Response), open the Connections tab and click Add NLP connection:
+Select any interaction (except Live Agent), open the Connections tab and click Add NLP connection:

 Option 2.
 Open the Global connections page and click on Add NLP connection to add NLP for the entire conversation:

 Let's take Global Connections as an example.
-Global Connections are connections that apply to every interaction, including Await Response.
+Global Connections are connections that apply to every interaction, including Live Agent.
 Click the Add NLP connection button in the 'Global Connections' section and the NLP connection settings will open up:

 Fill these settings:

 - Filter by type: choose whether you want to apply an Entity model or an Intent model;

 - Filter by language: select language of the model;